Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Introduction

 \section{Introduction}

 Typical person identification systems rely heavily on a single modality and risk severe performance degradation whenever that modality fails.
 This challenge calls for an approach that can effectively leverage the strengths of multiple modalities while downplaying those that are missing or degraded \cite{fa2024comparative, fa2023facial}.
-However, Multimodal person identification, which combines cues from several modalities such as face, gait, gesture, and voice, can deliver robust and accurate recognition.
-Utilizing typical fusion methods \cite{fa2024comparative}, which concatenate all features, pose still some challenges in real-world conditions, such as one or more modalities frequently becoming unreliable due to occlusions, poor lighting, background noise, or short utterances \cite{farhad2024analysis, Li_2024_CVPR}.
+However, multimodal person identification, which combines cues from several modalities like face, body motion, and voice, can deliver robust and accurate recognition if the modalities are integrated to provide complementary support.
+Utilizing typical fusion methods \cite{fa2024comparative,farhadipour2025towards}, which concatenate all features, pose still some challenges in real-world conditions, such as one or more modalities frequently becoming unreliable due to occlusions, poor lighting, background noise, or short utterances \cite{farhad2024analysis, Li_2024_CVPR}.

-This work addresses concerns about the low performance of single-modality systems in {out-of-domain} conditions and the performance decrements of multimodal systems when they encounter modality loss.
-The proposed system introduces an adaptive fusion strategy that integrates face, gesture, and voice modalities within a unified neural architecture (more in Section~\ref{sec:Trimodal}).
-The core concept of our approach to handle modality loss are: confidence weighting, cross-modality bridging and multi-stage fusion with mistake correction.
-In confidence weighting each modality is equipped with a confidence network that quantifies the reliability of its current modality.
+In this work, we utilize upper body motion information to provide supplementary information for person identification, specifically addressing the performance decrements that multimodal systems encounter during modality loss.
+The proposed system introduces an adaptive fusion strategy that integrates face, body motion, and voice modalities within a unified architecture (more in Section~\ref{sec:Trimodal}).
+The core concepts of our approach to handle modality loss are: confidence weighting, cross-modality bridging and multi-stage fusion with mistake correction.

-The second key concept to handle modality is cross-modality bridging \cite{farhadipour2025towards}, which is realized through cross-attention \cite{vaswani2017attention}.
-Using this strategy, we can combine a master modality with several auxiliary modalities in a learnable manner to create a more effective representation vector.
-Finally, we incorporate a multi-stage fusion approach that merges confidence-weighted logits with a gated fusion network, followed by a mistake-correction mechanism.
-This correction module rectifies overconfident errors by re-examining logit outputs from the face, gesture, and voice pathways alongside the fused ensemble.
+In confidence weighting each modality is equipped with a confidence network that quantifies the reliability of each modality.
+Cross-modality bridging is implemented via cross-attention \cite{vaswani2017attention}, enabling the learnable fusion of a primary modality with multiple auxiliary modalities to produce a more discriminative representation vector.
+Finally, mistake-correction module rectifies overconfident errors by re-examining logit outputs from the face, motion, and voice pathways alongside the fused ensemble.
 The result is a flexible pipeline capable of robust person identification even in substantial modality loss.
-To the best of our knowledge, our system addresses a relatively unexplored area of combining gestures with face and voice modalities.